kmurugulla/da-media/tools/da-media/README.md

 # DA Media Library Plugin

-AI-powered Media Library Plugin for DA (Document Authoring) that enables intelligent asset discovery through natural language queries and predictive recommendations.
+A media management tool for DA (Document Authoring) that enables asset discovery, reuse, and insertion across your content.

 ## Interface Overview

 ![DA Media Library Interface](screenshot.png)

-The DA Media Library provides an intuitive interface for managing and discovering assets across your organization's content.
+The DA Media Library provides a straightforward interface for browsing and reusing assets across your organization's content.

 ## Architecture Overview